 What will be taxed?
 Below is a list of some of the funds that could be taxed:

-- 1. Compensatory damages meant to cover expenses that were used as tax write-offs on previous year’s returns.
+Compensatory damages are meant to cover expenses that were used as tax write-offs on previous year’s returns.
 That is to say that, if you included your medical expenses as a deduction on a tax return in the past, the compensation meant to cover those expenses could be considered taxable now.

-- 2. Damages paid to cover lost wages.
 Very often, after accidents, which leave the victim seriously injured or permanently disabled, the court will award monetary damages meant to repay the wages lost as a result of that person being unable to work.
 These funds could be applied to past lost wages or as compensation for wages that will not be earned in the future, as a result of the injuries.
 Your earnings would have been taxed when paid to you, so monies awarded in an effort to recoup those lost earnings will also count as taxable income.

 Though this will provide a partial answer to your questions, chances are good that you will need some assistance determining which percentage of your settlement monies are taxable.
 Your Saint Petersburg attorney should be able to assist with this task.
 It is also wise to consult with a Certified Public Accountant after winning damages in a personal injury case to ensure that IRS expectations are clearly understood.